-SPACE / SYSTEM TYPE PLATFORM FUNCTIONALITY Audio feed to the lecture capture appliance consisting of speech and program audio Lighting so that the lecturer/teacher is illuminated sufficiently for capture by a camera.
-The light shall be installed such there is no spill onto the projected image(s) Room Linking Where room linking is required AV over IP solutions shall be used Collaborative Learning Converged A standard Collaborative learning environment shall have the following functionality based on modes: Video • The room shall be provided with a primary display (i.e. projection system) and strategically placed LCD screens around the classroom to allow students to work in groups.
-This is usually a screen per student pod. • The session shall be able to run in two (2) modes: • Presentation (session is driven solely by the academic) • Same content is pushed to either: • All screens (LCD screens and projection system) • Just the projection system • Collaborative (session is driven by the academic as well as students) • Academic: • Same content is pushed to all screens • Select active student content and display on all screens • Student: • Student: • Each student group can connect 3 concurrent BYOD devices at their pod, but only display one on the LCD screen closest to them.
-Selection shall be via local active buttons on the HDMI cables. • Available sources for display via the teacher's console shall be: • Laptop - HDMI • PC • DVD (via PC) • Document Camera (via PC) Remote Learning • The room shall have an option to include remote teaching aids including: • High-quality PTZ camera
+SPACE / SYSTEM TYPE FUNCTIONALITY Control Control for the room's AV equipment including source selection and audio levels shall be via a touch-screen mounted at the lectern.
+Control system shall have provisions to be integrated with room lighting, motorised blinds and EWIS as necessary.
+The control system shall be enabled for remote management and support via the Symphony remote monitoring platform Room Booking Each theatre shall include a wall mounted 10" touch-screen at the entrance showing room bookings from the room's calendar.
+The touch-screen shall have coloured room indicators to indicate room usage.
+Lecture capture Where this service is required, the following shall be provided: A dedicated lecture capture appliance PTZ camera(s) as required Audio feed to the lecture capture appliance consisting of speech and program audio Lighting so that the lecturer/teacher is illuminated sufficiently for capture by a camera.
+The light shall be installed such there is no spill onto the projected image(s) Room Linking Where room linking is required AV over IP solutions shall be used.
+Power & Data 15 x GPO 27 x Data The above quantities are based on general requirements dictated by the AV consultant / integrator on a case-by-case basis or project.
+Collaborative Learning A Functionality is as follows: Video The room shall be provided with a primary display (i.e. projection/LCD Screen) and strategically placed LCD screens around the classroom to allow students to work in groups.
+This is usually a screen per student pod.
+The session shall be able to run in two (2) modes: Presentation (session is driven solely by the academic) Same content is pushed to either: All screens (LCD screens and projection system) Just the projection system

-SPACE / SYSTEM TYPE PLATFORM FUNCTIONALITY Dedicated microphones Resident PC as the M365 client Audio Speakers: LCD screen speakers - Play program audio sources Distributed audio system (ceiling speakers) - Speech reinforcement only Speakers shall be placed over each group table The speakers shall be logically zoned Microphones: Each space shall be provided with: A boundary microphone 2 wireless lapel microphones These microphones shall remain active all the time as they provided a feed to the hearing augmentation system even when the AV system is off.
-Hearing augmentation: Those who are hearing impaired shall be able to hear both program audio and speech via an Infra-Red (IR) assistive hearing system.
-Control Control for the room's AV equipment including source selection and audio levels shall be via a touch-screen mounted on the academic's desk/console Control system shall have provisions to be integrated with room lighting, motorised blinds and EWIS as necessary The control system shall be enabled for remote management and support via Symphony.
-Room Booking Each collaborative classroom shall include an LCD panel at the entrance to display room booking information via the University's digital signage platform Mobile Computer on Wheels (MoCoW) Conventional A standard Mobile Computer on Wheels is a roaming/mobile presentation device.
-Standard Functionality Video Content shall be displayed on an interactive LCD screen which is mounted on a portable trolley/stand.
+SPACE / SYSTEM TYPE FUNCTIONALITY Collaborative (session is driven by the academic as well as students) Academic: Same content is pushed to all screens Select active student content and display on all screens Student: Each student group can connect 3 concurrent BYOD devices at their pod, but only display one on the LCD screen closest to them.
+Selection shall be via local active buttons on the HDMI cables.
+Available sources for display via the teacher's console shall be: Laptop - HDMI PC Blu-ray Document Camera (via PC) Remote Learning The room shall have an option to include remote teaching aids including: High-quality PTZ camera Dedicated microphones Resident PC as the M365 client Audio • Speakers: • LCD screen speakers - Play program audio sources • Distributed audio system (ceiling speakers) - Speech reinforcement only • Speakers shall be placed over each group table • The speakers shall be logically zoned Microphones: Each space shall be provided with: Hearing augmentation: Those who are hearing impaired shall be able to hear both program audio and speech via an Infra-Red (IR) assistive hearing system.
+Control Control for the room's AV equipment including source selection and audio levels shall be via a touch-screen mounted on the academic's desk/console Control system shall have provisions to be integrated with room lighting, motorised blinds and EWIS as necessary